adanb13/bitvoker/README.md

   <img src="https://github.com/user-attachments/assets/2b2ed949-fa68-4de4-83c7-546067cfd8ba" width="500">
 </p>

-**bitvoker** is an open-source, dynamic notification system built to streamline automated alerts in both homelab setups and production environments.
+**LogForge-Notifier** is an open-source, dynamic notification system built to streamline automated alerts in both homelab setups and production environments.
 It operates via a dedicated TCP server that accepts messages and can optionally refine them with AI-generated summaries before dispatching notifications through multiple channels such as Telegram, Discord, Slack, and more.

 ## Features